yiwenwang47/equus/equus/xyz/README.md

-# Molecules as graphs with coordinates
+# Molecules as graphs (adjacency matrices) with coordinates

+Simple parsing functions to handle xyz files.